shoedler/slang/doc/DEV.md

 - _gcc_ (UCRT64) with the more modern UCRT with `$ pacman -S mingw-w64-ucrt-x86_64-gcc` in the MSYS2 terminal.
 - _gdb_ (UCRT64) with `$ pacman -S ucrt64/mingw-w64-ucrt-x86_64-gdb`
+- _clang-tidy_ with `$ pacman -S mingw-w64-ucrt-x86_64-clang-tools-extra`
 - _make_ with `$ pacman -S make`
 - ~~_jemalloc_ with `$ pacman -S mingw-w64-ucrt-x86_64-jemalloc` (Since we require a concurrent memory allocator)~~
 - _mimalloc_ with `pacman -S mingw-w64-ucrt-x86_64-mimalloc`

+> [!NOTE]
+>
+> Also, if you want to rebuild the _compile_commands.json_ file - required for `clang-tidy`, you can install `compiledb` with `$ pip install compiledb`.
+> (Requires Python and pip to be installed on your host machine)
+> This is necessary if you change the build system or add new files to the project.
+Run it with `compiledb make release` in the project root.

-4. Add relevant bin dirs to the PATH environment variable:
+5. Add relevant bin dirs to the PATH environment variable of your host machine:

 - `C:\Projects\.dev\msys64\ucrt64\bin` (for gcc and gdb as well as jemalloc)
 - `C:\Projects\.dev\msys64\usr\bin` (for make)